As the curtains fall on each football World Cup, the stadiums that once hosted the global sporting extravaganza undergo a series of pragmatic changes.

 Renowned for its unique design using 974 shipping containers, the ground was praised for being the world's first ‘transportable stadium’.

 Due to its ability to be dismantled and reassembled, Stadium 974 (formerly known as the Ras Abu Aboud Stadium) was initially slated for donation post-World Cup.
-Initially, it was expected to move to Africa, but recent reports suggest that it could end up in Uruguay.
+Initially, it was expected to move to Africa, but other reports suggested that it could end up in Uruguay.

 Ahmad Bin Ali Stadium, Al Rayyan & Al Janoub Stadium, Al Wakrah

-These stadiums will undergo a 50% reduction in capacity, with around 40,000 seats being donated to sub-Saharan African nations for football infrastructure.
+These stadiums have undergone a 50% reduction in capacity, with around 40,000 seats being donated to sub-Saharan African nations for football infrastructure.
 The Qatar Stars League will use both stadiums, ensuring their ongoing contribution to local sports.

 Education City Stadium, Al Rayyan

 Located within multiple university campuses at the Qatar Foundation’s Education City, Education City Stadium will remain part of Qatar's education hub.
-The stadium is reported to be set to retain around half of its 44,667 capacity for use by universities and educational facilities.
+The stadium has retained around half of its 44,667 capacity for use by universities and educational facilities.

 Lusail and Al Bayt Stadiums